-At Major farm, our ﬁrst home, we planted lots of farmland with ﬂowers and grasses and cut the hedges much less often.
+At Manor farm, our ﬁrst home, we planted lots of farmland with ﬂowers and grasses and cut the hedges much less often.
 Now, the sloe has overthrown the hoe and tiny mammals dance in tractor tracks.

 Sloemotion’s methods encourage wildﬂowers, which means a better chance for bees, under threat in Britain because of loss of habitat.

 Moths such as the lesser broad bordered yellow underwing, willow beauty, short cloaked moth and butterﬂies such as black hairstreak, brown hairstreak depend on the blackthorns tangled mass…..